 # 1 – Cost

 The biggest reason that companies are outsourcing is to contain costs.
-The average Marketing Director has a salary around is $131,866 according to Salary.com.
-What is not included in that amount is benefit and payroll taxes which are usually around 20% which means that you need to add another $26,373 for a whopping total of $158,239 for a full-time Director of Marketing.
+The average marketing director has a salary around $131,866 (according to Salary.com).
+What's not included are benefits and payroll taxes, which are usually around 20% ... which means you need to add another $26,373 for a whopping total of $158,239 for a full-time director of marketing.